raedrizk/ansible-security-workshop/README.md

 ![Create Job Template](images/security-setup-template.png)

 Click SAVE and then Click LAUNCH to run the job.
-The job should run successfully and you should be able to see the details of the workshop configuration playbook.
+The job will start running, and you will be able to see the output.
+Take a look at the tasks in the output panel to get an idea of what the setup playbook is doing.
+The job should complete successfully and you should be able to scroll through the details of the workshop configuration job output.

 ![Run Job Template](images/security-setup-template-output.png)